Grab the Ultimate Guide to SEL

 4. Gifted students with general education peers.
 There is a time and place for gifted kids and general education kids to be together and work together.
 Workshop, unless data warrants it, is not the time.
 Students should be playing games or doing partner work with “like-skilled” peers, meaning that student pairs should be as close to the same level as possible.
 It’s tempting to place a gifted student with a struggling student, but there is a ton of research that tells us this is not best practice.
 It’s detrimental to a gifted student’s academic gains and social-emotional health when they are forced to work with someone who is not at their learning level.
 Save this pairing for non-academic time, like a Growth Mindset mini-lesson.

-Of course, this is just a framework for the model, and your set-up might look very different.
+Of course, this is just a framework for the model, and your setup might look very different.
 I’ve tried various versions of this model, and I think I’ve finally found the sweet spot that works for me and my students.
 Test it out, and don’t be afraid to make changes or go against the grain when you see your students struggling with Workshop Model.

 I have put together a group of documents to make this post a little more visual.